mi-alkhamis/git-cheatsheet/README.md

 ## What is the branch and how to merge it

-make a branch when you work on a bugfix, a new feature, or somthing like it, and don't want to effort all project, so make a brach `git branch NAME` after making changes merge it `git merge`
+make a branch when you work on a bugfix, a new feature, or somthing like it, and don't want to effort all project, so make a brach `$ git branch NAME` after making changes merge it `$ git merge`

 ## License
 This project is licensed under the GPL-3.0 License  - see the [LICENSE](./LICENSE) file for details.

 [@dwsclass](https://github.com/dwsclass) dws-dev-004-git